HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 sudo lsof -i :50001
 ```

-Once the Db2 server is listening on the SSL port (50001), we can proceed to configure the WebEngine server to connect to Db2 over SSL.
+Once the DB2 server is listening on the SSL port (50001), we can proceed to configure the WebEngine server to connect to DB2 over SSL.

 ### customTruststoreSecrets Configuration
-In the WebEngine server, the `customTruststoreSecrets` parameter can be used to add Db2 SSL certificate(server.crt) to a secret:
+kubectl can be used to add the DB2 SSL certificate (in this case 'server.crt') to a secret:

 ```bash
 kubectl create secret generic db-secret --from-file=server.crt -n dxns
 ```

-Once the above secret is created, we can pass this secret to `customTruststoreSecrets` in values.yaml:
+Once the secret is created, we can pass it to the DX Compose Helm charts via `customTruststoreSecrets` in values.yaml:
 ```yaml
 configuration:
   webEngine: